ChimeraTK/meta-chimeratk/README.md

   revision: HEAD

   URI: https://github.com/voltumna-linux/meta-tango/
-  branch: dunfell
+  branch: master
-  revision: HEAD
+  revision: 504ceac53460c9263ac3381c9130e3a0f66f693a

   More specifially, it just needs meta-oe for libxml++ and meta-qt5 only of you intend to build QtHardMon.

-  IF you intend to use the meta-tango layer, you MUST also include meta-tango-compat from inside this folder as well as meta-tango only supports LTS versions.
+  IF you intend to use the meta-tango layer, you MUST also include meta-tango-compat from inside this folder as well. meta-tango only supports LTS versions and meta-tango-compat adds an override for that.

-  You also MUST set `PREFFERED_VERSIONS_cpptango = "9.4%"` (or later) in your local.conf.
+  It is recommended to use TANGO version 10.
+This can be achieved by setting the following variables in your local.conf:

+  * `PREFERRED_VERSION_cpptango = "10.%"`
+  * `PREFERRED_VERSION_tango-idl = "6.0%"`.

 Patches